pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 ## Staggered Learning

 See if this looks familiar.
 I have made a high level list of the table of contents of two online prep courses for the AWS Solutions Architect exam.
-They look roughly like this
+They look roughly like this:

 * IAM and S3
 * EC2